macadminsdotorg/codeofconduct/README.md

   - [Contributions and Modifications](#contributions-and-modifications)
 # Code Of Conduct

-All are welcome to participate in the Slack team as long as the tenets of this Code of Conduct are adhered to.
+All are welcome to participate in the Slack Workspace as long as the tenets of this Code of Conduct are adhered to.

 # Short Version: